 Michael Hutchence biography

-Early LifeSinger.
-Born Michael Kelland John Hutchence on January 22, 1960, in Sydney, Australia.
-A vibrant and sensual performer, Michael Hutchence was the lead singer of INXS, a popular rock group in the 1980s and 1990s.
+Michael Kelland John Hutchence was born on January 22, 1960, in Sydney, Australia.
+A vibrant and sensual performer, Michael Hutchence was the lead singer of INXS, a popular rock group in the 1980s and '90s.
 The son of a makeup artist and a businessman, he spent part of his childhood in Hong Kong.
-Hutchence grew up listening to the Beatles and the Rolling Stones among others.
-In high school, he met keyboardist and guitarist Andrew Farriss and the two became friends and bandmates.
+Hutchence grew up listening to the Beatles and the Rolling Stones, among others.
+In high school, he met keyboardist and guitarist Andrew Farriss, and the two became friends and bandmates.
 They formed a band with bassist Gary Beers.
-Later on, Farrissí brothers, Tim, a guitarist, and Jon, a drummer, joined the group along with Kirk Pengilly who played guitar and saxophone, forming what was then called The Farriss Brothers.
+Later on, Farriss brothers, Tim, a guitarist, and Jon, a drummer, joined the group along with Kirk Pengilly, who played guitar and saxophone, forming what was then called the Farriss Brothers.

 In 1990, INXS released X, which failed to reach the heights of Kick.
 It did make it to the top 5 of the album charts and contained the top 10 hit "Suicide Blonde."The group did not fare as well with its consequent albums, but remained a popular live act, drawing large crowds to their shows.